-Open clinker storage pile means a

-clinker storage pile on the ground for more than three days that is not completely enclosed in a building or structure.
+Open clinker storage pile means a clinker storage pile on the ground for more than three days that is not completely a placed in a building on completely enclosed in a building or structure.
 Operating day means any 24-hour period beginning at 12:00 midnight during which the kiln operates for any time.
 For calculating the rolling 30-day average emissions, kiln operating days do not include the hours of operation during startup or shutdown.